yegor256/blog/_drafts/_readme.md

 tags: specs
 description: |
-  The README document is the most important piece of documentation your project may have; how to design it right is a big question; here is my cheat-sheet.
+  The README document is the most important piece of documentation your project can have; how to design it right is a big question; here is my cheat-sheet.
 keywords:
   - README